 Our top needs:

-- Funding: Program - $10,000 to provide SCHOLARSHIPS for high-achieving, college-bound African American students.
+- Funding: Program - $10,000 to provide SCHOLARSHIPS and recognition for high-achieving, college-bound African American students.
 The economic and social vitality of our Sacramento region is dependent upon the ability of our young people to become self-sufficient and contributing citizens.

-- Funding: Program - $5,500 to expand enrollment, further develop our mentorship program and build a strong Alumni Network for The ACHIEVERS PROGRAM.
+- Funding: Program - $5,500 to expand enrollment, further develop our mentorship program, workshops and build a strong Alumni Network for The ACHIEVERS PROGRAM.
 This six-month program for African American high school male seniors helps to prepare and support their transition to college.

 - Funding: Program - $2,000 for "EDUCATE A GIRL CHANGE THE WORLD."
 The Links' International Trends Facet is entering year-two of empowering young women of color, here and in Haiti, who are at-risk of missing educational opportunities and experiences.
 This program provides tools to young girls to help develop their own paths to academic success and helps girls abroad achieve similar success.